Judge ends lobbying suit against casino developer Steve Wynn – KION546

 “We are delighted that the District Court today dismissed the government’s ill-conceived lawsuit against Steve Wynn,” his lawyers, Reid Weingarten and Robert Luskin, said in a statement.
 “Mr. Wynn never acted as an agent of the Chinese government and never lobbied on its behalf.”

+The Justice Department said in a statement that it “respectfully disagrees with today’s ruling and is considering options in the litigation and more generally,” and remains committed to enforcing the lobbying law.

-The Justice Department has said that it repeatedly advised Wynn over the past four years to register.
+The department had repeatedly advised Wynn over the past four years to register.
 It sued him in May to try to force him to do so, describing the suit as the first of its kind in more than three decades.

-Wynn resigned in 2018 as chairman and CEO of the casino and resorts company bearing his name, after multiple women accused him of sexual misconduct.

 The complaint alleged that Wynn, a prolific Republican donor and onetime finance chairman of the Republican National Committee, lobbied then-President Donald Trump and members of his administration for several months in 2017 to expel from the United States a Chinese citizen who had been charged with corruption in China and was seeking political asylum in America.
 Efforts to send the man back to China were ultimately unsuccessful.